espressif/esp-rainmaker/README.md

 2. Zero configuration required on the Cloud.
 3. Phone apps that dynamically render the UI as per the device information.

+## Supported ESP-IDF versions

+ESP RainMaker can work with ESP IDF 4.0 and above.

 ## Phone Apps

 ### Android